JayaswalPrateek/MyCSnotesForME/Cpp.md

 	    return 0;
 	}
 	```
-- getters and setters / accessor and mutator
+- <mark style="background: #D2B3FFA6;">getters and setters / accessor and mutator</mark>
-	- setter functions of the class a public functions that get the value in a function call and assign it to initialize private variables
+	- setter functions of a class are public functions that get the value in a function call and assign it to initialize private variables of the class they belong to
-	- getters are functions that just return the value of the private variable.
+	- getters are functions that just return the value of the private variable
 	- if a variable has getter and no setter it becomes read only
 	- if a variable has a setter and no getter then it becomes write only (example passwords)
-- we should use constructor to assign default value instead of expecting that setters will always be used before getters.
+- we should use constructor to assign default value instead of expecting that setters will always be used before getters
-	- if getters are used before setters we might see garbage value and we thus assign default values
+	- if getters are used before setters we might see garbage value and we thus we should assign default values
 	- parameterized constructor can call setters as well
-- ideally a class should have a copy constructor and a parameterized constructor with default values.
+- ideally a class should have a copy constructor and a parameterized constructor with default values
 - prefer writing functions outside class
-	- functions declared outside the class have their machine code outside the main function's machine code.
+	- functions declared outside the class have their machine code outside the main function's machine code
 	- if they are declared in the class they become inline functions and their machine code is inside the machine code of main
-		- inline function cannot have complex logic. so if you have complex logic use scope resolution operator for those functions.
+		- inline function cannot have complex logic, so if you have complex logic use scope resolution operator for those functions
-- so all functions defined in a class are inline and all functions outside it defined with scope resolution operator are not inline
+- so all functions defined in a class are inline and all functions defined outside it with scope resolution operator are not inline
 - to make a function inline explicitly write `inline` before the return type of the function
+	- inline functions improve performance as the function is not called but the code of the function is inserted where the function was called
+	- inline functions should not have complex logic and should be simple
 - struct and class are same in c++ as both of them can store variables and functions unlike c where structs can only store variables.
 	- the difference is that in a struct everything is public
-- operator overloading
+- <mark style="background: #D2B3FFA6;">operator overloading</mark>
 	```cpp
 	#include <iostream>
 	using namespace std;